Shane Ibbs Counselling, Adults, Children, Couples, Families.

 Client Quote ; 'Now we have tried some outside session's, I prefer it to being inside the counselling room'.

 Length of counselling.
-This can be difficult to say as everyone is unique.
+As everyone is unique it is not possible to say 'how long'.
 Sometimes a one off consultation can be helpful.
 Although many people find that up to 6 sessions can be sufficient to make enough of a difference.
 Whereas other people, want to work longer.
 I work both short and long term with people depending on their wishes.
 This is can be discussed with me to help you decide what would best suit you.
 I normally review sessions along the way, to see how things are going and to check if you wish to continue with the sessions.

 The Room.
 I run my Private Practice from a comfortable counselling room off Moulsham Street, close to Chelmsford town centre.
 With public parking close by.
 I can provide appointments in the day, evenings and some weekends.